 If you simply do nothing, then you’re leaving the lender to bring enforcement action against you.

 If you dispute the debt, the lender or debt collection agency may decide to:

 - negotiate with you about the debt, or

 - take court action to recover the debt (see “How are debts recovered through the courts?” below).

-If you need help, get support from your local budget advice service (see “Other resources” at the end of this chapter).
+If you need help, get support from your local budget advice service (see “Where to go for more support” at the end of this chapter).